[Updated April 9, 2026]

-Measles is a highly contagious virus that can cause serious illness.
-Fortunately, getting vaccinated for measles (MMR vaccine) protects you from measles.
+Measles spreads quickly, and is a highly contagious virus that can cause serious illness.
+Getting vaccinated for measles (MMR vaccine) protects you from getting it.

-Health officials are closely watching the situation, and are warning people who may have been exposed to measles to watch for symptoms.
+Health officials are warning people who may have been exposed to measles to watch for symptoms.
 We encourage everyone to make sure they’re protected against measles.

 It’s important to contact your doctor or clinic immediately if you think you have been exposed to measles, or notice symptoms.
 Call ahead first before going to the clinic.